Chenlonw/chenlonw.github.com/_posts/2016-05-16-Latex-Chinese.md

 ---
 layout: post
-title:  "How to support Chinese in Latex"
+title:  "How to type Chinese in Latex"
 date:   2016-05-16
-excerpt: "Two ways to support Chinese fonts in Latex"
+excerpt: "Two ways to type Chinese fonts in Latex"
 tag:
 - Latex
 - Chinese